sebastien-plutniak/archeoviz/README.md

 For demonstration purposes using randomly generated data is made possible.
 To activate this feature, set the slider in “Input data” to a value higher than 0 (setting the value back to 0 deactivates the feature).
-Both an “objects” data set and a “timeline” data set are generated, making it possible to test all the `archeoViz` functionalities.
+An “objects” data set, a “refits” data set, and a “timeline” data set are generated, making it possible to test all the `archeoViz` functionalities.

 ### Function parameters